hugoalh/scan-virus-ghaction/README.md

 ### 🌟 Feature

-- 4\~96% faster than other GitHub Actions with the same purpose, especially when need to scan every Git commits.
+- 4\~96% faster than other GitHub Actions with the same purpose, especially when need to perform scan with multiple sessions (e.g.: Git commits).
 - Ability to ignore specify paths (i.e.: directories and/or files), rules, sessions (e.g.: Git commits), and/or signatures.
 - Ability to scan other things, not limited to only Git repository.